USA PvE Guide for Hearts of Iron IV: Learning to Fight With Two Swords

 There are several points where the focus tree is tied to political power actions, with an action needing to be done immetiantly before or after a specific focus is taken.
 In these situaions this order is very important and often flat out required.
 When this happens arrows between the Focus Tree path and the Political Power actions will point from the item to be done first to the item to be done second.
 For example, at the very start of the game Medium Lobbying Effort must be taken before you start Continue the New Deal.
 Other than when you reach a green arrow indicated order point, the focus tree and political power path will generally be out of sync, this is normal.

 If you reach a point in the political power actions where you cannot take the next item due to missing a prerequitie, such as needing to be at war with Germany to take Total Mobilizaton, or needing to complete a focus, then wait till you can take the action in question, do not skip ahead or grab other items.
+You can click on the focus and political power items to mark them so you don't loose track of where you are.

 Focus Tree Order (When Important) Political Power